dunhamjared/dunhamjared/README.md

 I'm a full stack developer, based in Dallas, TX.

-I like to work with PHP, JS/Node, Laravel, Vue, and Svelte.
+I like to work with Laravel, Vue, Adonis.js and Svelte.
-I'm also very familier with SQL, Elasticsearch, and MongoDB.
+I'm also very familier with SQL, Elastic, and Mongo.

 During my free time, I like to design, make, and restore many different things.